orcfax/docs/docs/developer-manual/archived-docs.md

-This resource was made freely available under an open-source Apache v2.0 license so that users could test, integrate, and extend their own solutions by integrating Orcfax fact statement feeds.
+This resource was made freely available under an open-source Apache v2.0 license so that users could test, integrate, and extend their own solutions by integrating Orcfax Fact Statement feeds.

 <!-- markdownlint-disable MD013 -->